History of NIOM

 Nordic Institute of Dental Materials (NIOM) was established in 1972, as a joint Nordic institute located in Oslo.
 Our obligation was and still is to work towards ensuring that the materials and equipment intended for use in dentistry in the Nordic countries are safe and appropriate.
 This aim is met through materials testing, standardisation and research.

 In 2009 the Nordic Council of Ministers decided to make NIOM a Nordic Cooperative Body for dental biomaterials and transfer the ownership to national authorities in Norway.
-Since 2010 NIOM has been owned jointly by UniRand (a wholly-owned subsidiary of the University of Oslo) and the Norwegian Ministry of Health and Care Services.
+From 2010 NIOM was owned by Unirand (a subsidiary company to the University of Oslo) and HOD, The Norwegian Ministry of Health and Care Services.
+From 2019 NIOM has been owned jointly by NORCE and the Norwegian Ministry of Health and Care Services.

 Certification of dental materials